 This year I’m taking the “less is more” approach.
 Our family is looking to accumulate memories, experiences and personal growth rather than material possessions.

-This post is packed with gift ideas for all ages.
+This post is packed with minimalist gift ideas for all ages.
 It is loaded with a wide variety of simple, tangible gifts to wild experiences.
-Some affiliate links included for your convenience* as well as a the link (here and image below) to my free Christmas gift coupon templates.
-Hope it helps as you attempt to curb the clutter this Holiday season!
+Some affiliate links included for your convenience* and at no additional cost to you.
+I’ve also included a link to my FREE Christmas gift coupon templates.
+Hears to curbing the clutter, preventing accumulation and opting to give with intention this Holiday season!

 - Movie theater tickets